To Screen or Not to Screen Your Lanai and Pool Area

 A final tip for your pool enclosure remodel decision: Longtime screen installer Kenneth Wilson of FL Screens strongly recommends to always make sure the fasteners are kept to meet their original specifications, indicating that steel fasteners can lose as much as 75% of their original strength in the first 12 months.

-- Sweet Construction puts 20 years of home remodeling and construction experience to use in our remodeling and construction projects.
+Sweet Construction puts 20 years of new home construction and remodeling experience to use in our projects.
 Contact us for advice and a quote, with honesty and integrity.